mnussbaumer/cssex/README.md

 You can otherwise limit this by declaring them with:
 `$()` which scopes the variable locally so they do not become available to the parent afterwards, and you can also conditionally set them with:

 `$?` which only sets them for the file if it isn't set in its scope yet.
-This allows you to create customisable themes, in that you can have a file(s) that specifies all colors, sizes and others, and then make the theme "components", set their needed values with `$()` which will populate those for the scope only if they haven't been declared previously.
+This allows you to create customisable themes, in that you can have a file(s) that specifies all colors, sizes and others, and then make the theme "components", set their needed values with `$?` which will populate those for the scope only if they haven't been declared previously, or override them in an included stylesheet with `$()`

 You can also declare a variable with `$*!`, that does all the same but sets as well a CSS variable on the root element, with the same name as the variable declared, prefixed with `--`.